dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * The speaker icon dots part displays an animation while it's playing audio.
 * By clicking on the speaker icon a single shot audio dialog processing will start.
 It uses the registered audio components (sink/source) and the default processing services configured on the openHAB voice settings.
 * At this point you can discover the speaker using the main ui to add it as a thing in openHAB.

+## Media Providers

+Media providers are in a preview/unfinished state, this documentation will be updated when they are more stable.

+The idea behind this is take advance of the browser media capabilities and the official frameworks from legit projects or companies to display media on the ui allowing it's state to be controlled from the thing channels or the configured speaker voice commands.

+There are currently 4 media providers:

+### WebVideo

+Uses a video element to play the configured url.

+There are things pending to implement, currently it can play videos using the related channel and play/pause/seek and media volume control seems to work.

+### WebAudio

+Uses a audio element to play the configured url.

+There are things pending to implement, currently it can play audio using the related channel and play/pause/seek and media volume control seems to work.

+### YouTube

+No YouTube code is loaded until you play a video.
+Uses the official YouTube iframe api.

+For the search functionalities to work you need to have configured your api key for a Google Cloud project.
+You can check the first step on the 'Calling the API' section [here](https://developers.google.com/youtube/v3/docs#calling-the-api), then enable youtube data api with this link (with your project id) 'https://console.developers.google.com/apis/api/youtube.googleapis.com/overview?project=$PROJECT_ID_HERE'.

+It only search by video name right now, needs to be improved.

+Be aware the YouTube data api have quotas. (can be good adding a cache mechanism)

+### Spotify

+Requires a premium subscription.

+No Spotify code is loaded if you don't configure your spotify app client id.
+It make use of the official spotify web api.

+These are the required configuration steps:

+* You need to create an app in the spotify developers dashboard [here](https://developer.spotify.com/dashboard/login), when created add this allowed redirect url '<YOUR OPENHAB URL>/rest/habspeaker/spotify/login/callback'.
+* Then add the client id in the habspeaker general configuration **Settings / Other Services - HAB Speaker**.
+* Now you open '<YOUR OPENHAB URL>/rest/habspeaker/spotify/login/callback' in a browser and you should be redirected to the spotify login.
+* If the login goes ok you will see a confirmation text on the top left of the page.

+After this setup any speaker you start will be exposed as a remote player to spotify using its configured label. (opened speakers need to be restarted)

+You can also control the player using the related voice commands or thing channels.
+The ui controllers for spotify are still not developed.

 ## Audio Component Details: